sherlockieee/covid-bayesian/README.md

 A final project using Streamlit, Hedgehog Bayesian Network and a COVID outbreak in our current resident hall.

-With love and support by (Esther Yang)[https://github.com/esther119].
+With love and support from [Esther Yang](https://github.com/esther119).